cloud-elements/devportal/docs/elements/dynamicscrm/dynamicscrm-endpoint-setup.md

 ---
 ## Endpoint Setup

 To set up the Microsoft Dynamics CRM endpoint, you need to have an account and create or already have an app.
+Also, to authenticate with OAuth 2, you need to know the Client ID and keys for the app.
+If you use custom authenication when you provision an element, you do not need the Client ID and keys for the app.

-__Note__: Facebook provides the most up-to-date and detailed setup instructions at [https://msdn.microsoft.com/en-us/library/mt593051.aspx](https://msdn.microsoft.com/en-us/library/mt593051.aspx).
+__Note__: Microsoft provides the most up-to-date and detailed setup instructions at [https://msdn.microsoft.com/en-us/library/mt593051.aspx](https://msdn.microsoft.com/en-us/library/mt593051.aspx).

-To create an app:
+To create an app and acquire OAuth information:

 1. Log in to your MS Dynamics account.
 1. Navigate to the Admin Center, expand __Admin Centers__, and then click __Azure AD__.